-I've seen Bridesmaids (a movie my fellow critics hold as the Citizen Kane of female comedies but that I found rarely funny).
-I've seen Made of Honor (which is pretty low and pathetic and worse, unfunny.
-How some of my friends could prefer Made of Honor over Casablanca must be another Sign of The End of Western Civilization).
+I've seen Bridesmaids.
+I've seen Made of Honor.
 Somehow, someone must have thought a mix of both would be a great comedy, for how else to explain What's Your Number?, as sad and unfunny a romantic comedy can be without being either romantic or comedic.

 Perhaps Farris did as good a job as she could with this ridiculous, stupid, and vapid character who has no ounce of intelligence or shame.
 I doubt Meryl Streep could have made Ally into anyone we could or would care about.
 To my memory, this is the first film of Farris' I've seen, and frankly, I don't want to see another Farris film if it is going to be more of the same.

-Let's now turn our eyes to Chris Evans.
-Whatever wry social commentary could have been made from the fact that he's a male version of Ally (minus the neurosis) would of course go unexplored.
-Instead, Evans played a Chris Evans-type, the amazingly good-looking man with an easy way with easy women.
-In What's Your Number?, Evans oozes self-confidence, doing here what he does in almost every film (with the possible exception of Captain America): be himself, the cocky hot guy with a lackadaisical attitude towards everything (including his job of 'actor').
+Captain America: be himself, the cocky hot guy with a lackadaisical attitude towards everything (including his job of 'actor').
 Here, he's back to form of a typical Evans 'performance', and back to form in more ways than one.

 I was amazed at how often we were called in to admire Evans' physical perfection.
 I got the sense that Evans is a shameless exhibitionist.
 His first scene shows him nearly nude, only a strategically held towel keeping him from a Julie Andrews moment.
-Again and again he is either naked or at the very least shirtless, thus making almost every appearance smack of gratuitous.
+Again and again he is either naked or at the very least with a gratuitous shirtless scenes.
 It's nice to see him so fit, but how is any of that suppose to make up for the fact that Colin is a slut and a loser?

 Oh, yes, I forget: he's Chris Evans.
 No wonder brain-dead women like Ally would pick him over the handsome but not muscular Annable.